Neunerlei/lockpick-bundle/README.md

 composer require neunerlei/lockpick-bundle
 ```

-This bundle was designed against Symfony 6.1 and currently can\'t be used with older versions.
+This bundle was tested against Symfony 5.4 and 6.1 and.

 ## Configuration